slamora/brackets-wiki/Troubleshooting.md

 You can use `File > Open` to open any file on your computer, but Brackets' definition of a _project_ are the files in the folder opened using `File > Open Folder...`.
 Some (but not all) Live Development features require a node server, which means being in the current project, so make sure the files that you want to use with Live Development are in the current project.

 ### Disable Extensions
 Extensions can cause problems with Brackets core code.
 The most notable extensions that may cause problems with Live Preview are Theseus and Debugger, so start with those.
-After that, but try disabling all extensions.
+After that, try disabling all extensions.
 Starting with Sprint 36, you can use `Debug > Reload Without Extensions` to quickly see if the problem is being caused by an extension.

 ### Using a Local Server
 To use a local server, you need to specify a Base URL in the `File > Project Settings...` dialog.